SosisochkaSGorchicey/Barbecue-Calculator-Jetpack-Compose/README.md

 This application is published in [Google Play](https://play.google.com/store/apps/details?id=com.my.shashlik) and has two languages - English and Russian.
 Those beautiful images were painted by my friend, so please do not use them in your projects.

-"Barbecue Calculator" can *most likely* be improved, but it works and this is already a great success for me!:nerd_face: If you have any advices for my application I would love to receive them on my email - shashlik.app@yandex.ru.:revolving_hearts:
+"Barbecue Calculator" can *deffenetly* be improved, but it works and this is already a great success for me!:nerd_face: If you have any advices for my application I would love to receive them on my email - shashlik.app@yandex.ru.:revolving_hearts: